Watch Description

 What makes the Lancaster 095 unique:

-We encased this movement in a machined stainless steel case, featuring our angled steel bezel and a matching knurled, machined-steel crown.
-The case finish maintains a sleek, clean look that balances the patina of the dial.
-Paired with a black Cordovan leather strap featuring natural stitching, the watch achieves a timeless monochromatic palette that fits nearly any occasion.
+The restored movement is encased in a machined stainless steel case featuring our angled bezel and a matching knurled machined-steel crown.
+Its clean, brushed finish complements the aged character of the dial, creating a seamless blend of modern precision and antique charm.
+Paired with a black Cordovan leather strap and natural contrast stitching, this timepiece achieves a classic monochrome palette that remains versatile and enduring.

-In 1929, the first Academy Awards ceremony was held in Hollywood, celebrating excellence in motion pictures—a fitting tribute to American artistry and storytelling.
-Just like that first Oscar winner, this watch preserves a chapter of American craftsmanship that still speaks volumes today.
+In 1929, the first Academy Awards ceremony was held in Hollywood, marking a new era of American artistry and storytelling.
+The Lancaster 095 captures that same spirit—preserving a golden age of innovation, creativity, and craftsmanship that continues to inspire today.

 Let customers speak for us